textbook/flash/README.rst

 3. **Docker**

-   Alternatively, build a Docker container as above and deploy to an online container hosting service.
+   Alternatively, build a Docker container as below and deploy to an online container hosting service.

 Configuring it